-Typically, we associate all the wonderful books that Dr. Seuss wrote and illustrated with this day.
-But did you know that many of them are available in Spanish, too?
+Today, we celebrate diverse books.
+But in the past, we have associated all the wonderful books that Dr. Seuss wrote and illustrated with this day.
+Did you know that many of them are available in Spanish, too?

 If you are like me, you may be highly particular, though, about translations.
 Too often literal translations leave a sour taste in my mouth.
 A truly good translation, however, is one that captures the spirit of the story and brings it to life in another language.
 It's hard to find good translations, I think.
 But one of the best translators in my opinion is Yanitzia Canetti.

 - One Fish, Two Fish, Red Fish, Blue Fish - Un pez, dos peces, pez rojo, pez azul